AndreaBeggiato/turing_ecommerce/README.md

 **GraphQL** is a good choice for an ecommerce because most user interactions involve viewing records and not creating them.
 This scenario is perfect for implementing a client side cache system, and with GraphQL and [Apollo Client](https://www.apollographql.com/docs/) (available for different platforms) is super easy.

 You can find the backend at https://graphql-turing-ecommerce.geekcups.com.
-In this environment you can find a [GraphQL Playground](https://github.com/prisma/graphql-playground) at https://graphql-turing-ecommerce.geekcups.com/graphql where you can explore the graph and the schema documentation using this tool.
+In this environment you can find a [GraphQL Playground](https://github.com/prisma/graphql-playground) at https://graphql-turing-ecommerce.geekcups.com/graphql where you can explore the graph and the schema documentation using this tool. **Http header for authorization can be setted in the bottom panel.**

 #### Folder structure